go-gitea/gitea/docs/content/doc/installation/database-preparation.en-us.md

 Database instance can be on same machine as Gitea (local database setup), or on different machine (remote database).

+Note: All steps below requires that the database engine of your choice is installed on your system.
+For remote database setup, install the server part on database instance and client part on your Gitea server.
+In addition, make sure you use same engine version for both server and client for some engine features to work.
+For security reason, protect `root` (MySQL) or `postgres` (PostgreSQL) database superuser with secure password.
+The steps assumes that you run Linux for both database and Gitea servers.

 ## MySQL

 1. On database instance, login to database console as root: